Antize/Temtem-Overlay/README.md

   - Close/Fermer + Temtem name = Close Temtem detail
   - See/Voir + Temtem name = See Temtem on main window
   - Open Left/Right Temtem & Ouvrir Temtem Gauche/Droite = Open the ennemy Temtem detail
-  - Scan enemy Temtem/Scan Temtem ennemi = Starts a scan of the enemy
+  - Scan enemy Temtem/Scan Temtem ennemis = Starts a scan of the enemy

 ## Do you have an issue or Feedback ?
 If you have an issue, Feedback or you think there is an error in data, just open an issue or send me a message through Discord, I will proceed to the changes as soon as possible.